brandonseverin/maxwellsgame/README.md

 - *I resized my window, did I break the game?*

   The Demon in Maxwell's thought experiment was not allowed to change the size of the box.
-If you resize your window you must refresh the page and start the game again.
+If you resize your window the game automatically restarts itself and you lose your particle sorting progress :cry:.

 ## Acknowledgements